snaeimi/REWET/doc/docs/install.rst

          python3 -m pip install .

-if you want to to install rewet in the **devloper mode**, type the following in your desired python enviroment:\
+if you want to to install REWET in the **devloper mode**, type the following in your desired python enviroment:\

 .. tabs::